This article explains the three levels of OTAs: Research, Prototype, and Production Purpose OTAs, and which agreement is best for your business.

 Research Purpose OTA

 These OTAs authorize the pursuit of dual-use technology through basic, applied, and advanced research projects.
-(Dual-use technology can be understood simply as a technology that has applications in both the commercial and defense industries.)
+(We can understand dual-use technology to be a technology that has applications in both the commercial and defense industries.)

 - Basic Research: Research with a focus on the advancement of knowledge in the theoretical or abstract realm.